 The car’s auto paint is more than a cosmetic element.
 It also acts as a seal that protects the metal from contaminants.
-When the seal is broken, the metal becomes exposed to elements like dirt, salt, and moisture; these all leads to rust.
+When the seal is broken, the metal becomes exposed to elements like dirt, salt, and moisture; these all lead to rust.
 Aside from making your car look like an old clunker, rust also weakens metal.
 Just as brittle bones are more likely to break, rusted metal is more likely to crumple in a collision.

 It Ruins the Aesthetic

-Under the right lighting conditions, some dents are visible even from a block away.
+Under the right lighting conditions, some dents are visible from even a block away.
 If you own a light-colored car, then the dent is even more noticeable.
 Do you really want to drive around in a blemished vehicle?